-Metalcore has been around for more than three decades and became a global entity today.
-As a fusion of extreme metal and hardcore punk, metalcore features heavy riffs, blast beats, thrash, and scream vocals since the 90s metalcore audience has been getting larger, thanks to many successful bands.
+Metalcore has been around for more than three decades and become a global entity today.
+As a fusion of extreme metal and hardcore punk, metalcore features heavy riffs, blast beats, thrash, and scream vocals.
+Since the 90s, the metalcore audience has been getting larger, thanks to many successful bands.

 Metalcore is a great combination between metal and punk with percussive pedal tones, double bass drumming, breakdowns, and stop-start rhythm guitar riffs.
 The genre also has different subgenres as the first metalcore tunes were closer to hardcore, and later the influence of heavy metal and thrash metal got more significant.

 With bands like Killswitch Engage, Atreyu, Trivium, Bullet For My Valentine, and many more, the genre reached a global audience and became one of the richest genres in terms of variety and different approaches.

 Let’s look at some of the best metalcore bands that decided the course of the genre.

 - 4. The Architects